John “Johnny” “Jackson” “Schoolboy” Arthur Taylor Jr.

 Died: 6/15/1987 - Hartford, Connecticut

-In the 1930s and 40s, Johnny "Schoolboy" Taylor, pitched his way into baseball legend.
-Taylor was a phenom for Bulkeley High School, dominated the Hartford Twilight League at Colt Park and overpowered batters while pitching for the Savitt Gems at Bulkeley Stadium.
-He would go on throw eight no-hitters in his career and became an all-star in the Negro Leagues, Mexican League and Cuban League.
-Taylor’s passion for the game helped him to prevail in the face of racial segregation.
-Major League Baseball owners barred black athletes from organized baseball and discriminated against players based on the color of their skin.
-In spite of these obstacles, including a few injuries, the hard-throwing Taylor provided fresh ink to the sportswriters of his day.
-With a high kick and a sharp fastball, Taylor earned his way into the hearts of baseball fans beyond borders and across racial lines.
-Hartford native, Johnny Taylor become the first black athlete to sign a professional contract when he joined Hartford Chiefs of the Eastern League in 1949.
+During the 1930s and 1940s, Johnny "Schoolboy" Taylor, pitched his way into baseball legend.
+He began his baseball days as a phenom for Bulkeley High School.
+In the summertime, he dominated the Hartford Twilight League at Colt Park and later overpowered batters as a member of the Savitt Gems at Bulkeley Stadium.
+Taylor would go on throw eight no-hitters in his career and became an all-star in the Negro Leagues, Mexican League and Cuban League.
+At the time, Major League Baseball owners barred black athletes from organized baseball and discriminated against players based on the color of their skin.
+Despite this fact, Taylor’s perseverance and passion for the game helped him to prevail in the face of racial segregation.
+With a high kick and a sharp fastball, he earned his way into the hearts of baseball fans beyond borders and across racial lines.
+In the twilight of career, Hartford native, Johnny Taylor became the first black athlete to sign a professional contract when he joined Hartford Chiefs of the Eastern League in 1949.

 The Complete Johnny Taylor Story from the Society for Baseball Research (SABR)